 In all honesty, coffee is a super drink.
-Great for your brain and alertness, How to Get Rid of Man Boobs it also has a positive effect on your waistline.
-This is because coffee itself actually contains 0 calories, so you can drink as much as you like without it contributing to weight gain.
+Great for your brain and alertness, it also has a positive effect on your waistline.
+This is because coffee itself actually contains 0 calories, so you can drink as much as you like without it contributing to weight gain (not literally, of course — caffeine intake of less than 400mg per day is considered safe).
 Be careful of milk, sweeteners and sugar though, as these do contain calories.

 When it comes to coffee, the real reason it’s good for fat loss is the caffeine.
 Caffeine has been well studied and has been shown to raise your metabolism, increase the oxidation of fatty cells, and increase your exercise performance, which leads to greater exertion and calories burnt.
 You could argue that coffee is nature’s best fat burner.

 10. Do Some HIIT